Everyone can make a difference in preventing sexual violence on campus. Resources are available for students, faculty and staff.

 Help make UB a safer place to live, work, and learn.
 Take the training to be an empowered bystander or join our nationally-recognized team of student leaders.

-Join our Peer Education Course and become a Nationally Certified Health & Wellness Peer Educator.
+Take our Peer Education Course, UBE 110, and become a Nationally Certified Health & Wellness Peer Educator.

 Request a Bystander Intervention Training for your club, organization, or area, or attend our next scheduled training.